TimBiden/Pair-Programming/Tech-Blog.md

 The WebSocket connection necessary to make it a viable pair programming app uses <a href="https://github.com/websockets/ws" target="_blank" rel="noopener">WS</a>.
 It creates and verifies the connection so data can be sent almost instantaneously when someone types in the box without needing to create a new connection or send a new header with every edit.

-A future version will include the ability to use voice communications so that a phone or another won't be necessary to truly work together.
+A future version will include the ability to use voice communications so that a phone or another communication app won't be necessary to truly work together.
+I'm not currently sure which packages will used to make this happen.

 I've enjoyed learning JavaScript and the MEAN stack is relatively popular right now so I chose to go with <a href="https://www.mongodb.com/" target="_blank" rel="noopener">MongoDB</a> as the database, and <a href="http://mongoosejs.com/" target="_blank" rel="noopener">MongooseJS</a> to interface with MongoDB.
 As I have time, among other changes I want to make to the app, it will be converted to use Express because I want to learn it and how to fully develop MEAN Stack apps.
 Of course, this means it'll be missing the Angular portion of the stack but I have a side project I'm working on that's fully MEAN compliant.